SheppCrafd/AI_Paul/README.md

 # AI_Paul – Your Smartest Minecraft BFF (Built with Mineflayer + LLaMA AI)
-AI_Paul is a customizable Minecraft 1.20.6 java bot for Windows inspired by Kolanii and Emergent Garden.
-Inspired by Kolanii's videos, powered by Mineflayer, Vs Code, Node.js and two local LLaMA AIs, he chats like a real friend, remembers conversations, talks out loud, and even re-writes his code when you ask him do do something he doesn't know.
+AI_Paul is a customizable Minecraft 1.20.6 java bot for Windows.
+Inspired by Kolanii and Emergent Garden's videos, powered by Mineflayer, Vs Code, Node.js and two local LLaMA AIs, he chats like a real friend, remembers conversations, talks out loud, and even re-writes his code when you ask him do do something he doesn't know.
 AI_Paul is constantly being worked on, so if the files don't work, that is because it is a new and untested or erroring version.

 **DISCLAIMER: THIS PROJECT IS ARCHIVED AND FUNCTIONALITY IS MINIMAL.
 I AM VERY SORRY.
-Feel free to request a fork so you can work on it yourself.**
+Feel free to fork this repo so you can work on it yourself.
+Just make sure to make a pull request after so you can show me!**

 # Features: